kcybulski/prosody-modules/mod_adhoc_dataforms_demo/README.markdown

 # Usage

-In your Ad-Hoc capable client, look for **Dataforms Demo**, and execute it.
+In your Ad-Hoc capable client, first look for "Execute command".
 You should see a form with various kinds of fields.

+Dataforms Demo
+:   A simple command that provides a dataform with every possible field
+    type, suitable for testing rending of dataforms.

+Multi-step command demo
+:   A command that has multiple steps, suitable for testing back and
+    forwards navigation.